aiidalab/aiidalab-qe/docs/source/development/plugin.rst

         def set_panel_value(self, input_dict):
             """Set the value of the widgets in the panel from the input dictionary.
-            This method is called when the user wants to reload the panel from the previous calculation.
-            Or reset the panel to the default values.""" self.scale.value = input_dict.get("scale", 0.05)
+            This method is called when the user wants to reload the panel from the previous calculation, or reset the panel to the default values.""" self.scale.value = input_dict.get("scale", 0.05)
             self.npoint.value = input_dict.get("npoint", 5)